Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device.md

 ### Register a device

-First, enter the device page and click the register button.
+Go to the device page and click the register button.

 <div>
     <img alt="device-page" src={useBaseUrl('/img/quickstart/create-device/create_device1.png')} />
 </div>
 <br />

-When you click the button, the dialog appears.
+When you click the button, the dialog window appears.

 <div>
     <img alt="device-register-dialog" src={useBaseUrl('/img/quickstart/create-device/create_device2.png')} />
 </div>
 <br />

-Enter the device name and click the register button.
+Enter the device name and click the register button. (the device may be named in accordance to the rules below the input field)
-The device name has a rule.
-The rule is written below the input field.

 <div>
     <img alt="device-register-dialog-input" src={useBaseUrl('/img/quickstart/create-device/create_device3.png')} />